Little Rock Attorneys Defend Homicide Cases

 - Second-degree murder — Second-degree murder is unintentionally causing the death of another under circumstances showing extreme indifference to human life.
 A person convicted of second-degree murder faces six to 30 years in prison.

-- Manslaughter — Manslaughter is defined as killing another person in one of three situations:
+- Manslaughter — Manslaughter carries a penalty of three to 10 years’ imprisonment and is defined as killing another person in one of three situations:

 - Killing another while under extreme emotional distress